publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch109/m__us_usc_t42_s10301.md

 >     Grants under this section shall be made by each State committee in amounts not to exceed 85 percent of the cost of each demonstration project.
 To qualify for a grant under this section, a farmer shall submit a proposal to the State committee describing the costs, methods, and goals of the proposed project.
 Proposals shall be selected by the State committee on the basis of merit.
 Each State committee shall monitor each demonstration project to assure proper implementation and make the results of the project available to other State committees.

 > “Sec.
 306. The Secretary, acting through the United States Geological Survey and in cooperation with the States of the High Plains region, is authorized and directed to monitor the levels of the Ogallala aquifer, and report biennially to Congress.
 (As amended [Pub.
-L. 104–66, title I, § 1082(a)(1)][/us/pl/104/66/s1082/a/1], Dec.
+L. 104–66, title I][/us/pl/104/66/tI], § 1082(a)(1), Dec.
 21, 1995, [109 Stat.
 721][/us/stat/109/721].)

 > “Sec.
 307. The amount of any allocation of funds to a State under this title shall not exceed 75 percent of the cost of carrying out the purposes for which the grant is made.

 > “Sec.
 308. Not later than one year after the date of enactment of this title \[Nov.
 17, 1986\], and at intervals of 2 years thereafter, the Secretary shall prepare and transmit to the Congress a report on activities undertaken under this title.
 (As amended [Pub.
-L. 104–66, title I, § 1082(a)(2)][/us/pl/104/66/s1082/a/2], Dec.
+L. 104–66, title I][/us/pl/104/66/tI], § 1082(a)(2), Dec.
 21, 1995, [109 Stat.
 721][/us/stat/109/721].)

 > “Sec.
 309.